March 27, 2026

 How Does the VA Loan Work with 70% Disability?

-If you’re rated 70% disabled by the VA, you're in a powerful position to secure a home loan with unbeatable terms.
+If you’re rated 70% disabled by the VA, you may be in a strong position to secure a home loan with flexible terms for your situation.

 - $0 down payment – No need to drain savings